ambraierardi/assignment_2_2023/README.md

 ```
  in order to get a dedicated terminal for every printing node.
 In the workspace, create an `src` folder.
-At this point, clone the repository by typing
+At this point, clone the repository in this folder by typing
 ```
 git clone https://github.com/ambraierardi/assignment_2_2023.git
 ```